node-fetch/node-fetch/README.md

 fetch.Promise = Bluebird;
 ```

+There's a `Promise` property on `Response` as well, which you should set beforehand if you are constructing one of those explicitly with a non-native Promise library.

 ## Common Usage

 NOTE: The documentation below is up-to-date with `2.x` releases, [see `1.x` readme](https://github.com/bitinn/node-fetch/blob/1.x/README.md), [changelog](https://github.com/bitinn/node-fetch/blob/1.x/CHANGELOG.md) and [2.x upgrade guide](UPGRADE-GUIDE.md) for the differences.